Chinese regulator says live sales stars should speak Mandarin and dress well | ExBulletin

 Chinese regulator says live sales stars should speak Mandarin and dress well

-BEIJING, Aug.
-18 (Reuters) – Hosts of China’s live broadcasting industry should speak Mandarin and dress appropriately when marketing products online, the country’s commerce ministry said on Wednesday, as it seeks to strengthen its oversight of the sector.
+BEIJING (Reuters) Hosts of China’s live broadcast industry should speak Mandarin and dress appropriately when marketing products online, the country’s commerce ministry said on Wednesday, as it seeks to strengthen its oversight of the sector.

 Direct marketing has seen its popularity increase over the past two years among brands like LOreal, Nike, Dyson and online shoppers, and most Chinese e-commerce platforms now offer the ability to buy and sell products. produced via live broadcast.